Eligible Domestic Accounts Receivable definition

 Eligible Domestic Accounts Receivable means, at the time of any determination thereof, each Account that satisfies the following criteria at the time of creation and continues to meet the same at the time of such determination: such Account (i) has been invoiced to, and represents the bona fide amounts due to the Borrower from, the purchaser of goods or services, in each case originated in the ordinary course of business of the Borrower and (ii) is not ineligible for inclusion in the calculation of the Borrowing Base pursuant to any of clauses (a) through (r) below or otherwise deemed by the Administrative Agent in its sole discretion to be ineligible for inclusion in the calculation of the Borrowing Base as described below.
 Without limiting the foregoing, to qualify as Eligible Domestic Accounts Receivable, an Account shall indicate no Person other than the Borrower (including the M&M Aerospace division of the Borrower and including any other name under which the Borrower conducts its business) as payee or remittance party.
 In determining the amount of any Account to be included as an "Eligible Domestic Account Receivable", the face amount of an Account shall be reduced by, without duplication, to the extent not reflected in such face amount, (x) the amount of all accrued and actual discounts, claims, credits or credits pending, promotional program allowances, price adjustments, finance charges or other allowances (including any amount that the Borrower, as applicable, may be obligated to rebate to a customer pursuant to the terms of any agreement or understanding (written or oral)), (y) the aggregate amount of all limits and deductions provided for in this definition and elsewhere in this Agreement and (z) the aggregate amount of all cash received in respect of such Account but not yet applied by the Borrower to reduce the amount of such Account.
 Standards of eligibility (including the standards of eligibility set forth in clauses (a) through (r) below) may be fixed from time to time by the Administrative Agent in the exercise of its sole discretion, with any changes in such standards to be effective three Business Days after delivery of notice thereof to the Borrower.
 Unless otherwise approved from time to time in writing by the Administrative Agent, no Account shall be an Eligible Domestic Account Receivable if, without duplication:

-Eligible Domestic Accounts Receivable means the gross amount of the Company’s Trade Accounts Receivable that are subject to a valid, exclusive, first priority and fully perfected security interest in favor of CIT, which conform to the warranties contained herein and at all times continue to be acceptable to CIT in the exercise of its reasonable business judgment, less, without duplication, the sum of: (a) any returns, discounts, claims, credits and allowances of any nature (whether issued, owing, granted, claimed or outstanding), and (b) reserves for any such Trade Accounts Receivable that arise from or are subject to or include: (i) sales to the United States of America, any state or other governmental entity or to any agency, department or division thereof, except for any such sales as to which the Company has complied with the Assignment of Claims Act of 1940 or any other applicable statute, rules or regulation, to CIT’s satisfaction in the exercise of its reasonable business judgment; (ii) foreign sales, other than sales which otherwise comply with all of the other criteria for eligibility hereunder and are secured by letters of credit (in form and substance satisfactory to CIT) issued or confirmed by, and payable at, banks having a place of business in the United States of America; (iii) Accounts that are more than 60 days past due; (iv) Accounts that remain unpaid more than ninety (90) days from invoice date (except for those such Accounts which are less than $300,000 in the aggregate and which do not remain unpaid more than one hundred fifty (150) days from invoice date); (v) contra accounts; (vi) sales to any subsidiary, or to any company affiliated with the Company in any way; (vii) xxxx and hold (deferred shipment) or consignment sales; (viii) sales to any customer which is (A) insolvent or (B) the debtor in any bankruptcy, insolvency, arrangement, reorganization, receivership or similar proceedings under any federal or state law or (C) negotiating, or has called a meeting of its creditors for purposes of negotiating, a compromise of its debts or (D) financially unacceptable to CIT or has a credit rating unacceptable to CIT; (ix) all sales to any customer if fifty percent (50%) or more of the aggregate dollar amount of all outstanding invoices to such customer are more than 60 days past due or remain unpaid more than ninety (90) days from invoice date (except for those such Accounts which are less than $300,000 in the aggregate and which do not remain unpaid more than one hundred fif...
+Eligible Domestic Accounts Receivable means the gross amount of the Companies' Trade Accounts Receivable that are subject to a valid, exclusive, first priority and fully perfected security interest in favor of CIT, which conform to the warranties contained herein and which, at all times, continue to be acceptable to CIT in the exercise of its reasonable business judgment, less, without duplication, the sum of: (a) any returns, discounts, claims, credits and allowances of any nature (whether issued, owing, granted, claimed or outstanding), and (b) reserves for any such Trade Accounts Receivable that arise from or are subject to or include: (i) sales to the United States of America, any state or other governmental entity or to any agency, department or division thereof, except for any such sales as to which the Companies have complied with the Assignment of Claims Act of 1940 or any other applicable statute, rules or regulation, to CIT's satisfaction in the exercise of its reasonable business judgment; (ii) foreign sales, (iii) Accounts that remain unpaid more than ninety (90) days from invoice date; (iv) contra accounts; (v) sales to any other Company, any subsidiary, or to any company affiliated with the Companies in any way; (vi) xxxx and hold (deferred shipment) or consignment sales; (vii) sales to any customer which is: (A) insolvent, (B) the debtor in any bankruptcy, insolvency, arrangement, reorganization, receivership or similar proceedings under any federal or state law, (C) negotiating, or has called a meeting of its creditors for purposes of negotiating, a compromise of its debts, or (D) financially unacceptable to CIT or has a credit rating unacceptable to CIT; (viii) all sales to any customer if fifty percent (50%) or more of the aggregate dollar amount of all outstanding invoices to such customer are unpaid more than ninety (90) days from invoice date; (ix) pre-billed receivables and receivables arising from progress billing; (x) an amount representing, historically, returns, discounts, claims, credits, allowances and applicable terms; (xi) sales not payable in United States currency; and (xii) any other reasons deemed necessary by CIT in its reasonable business judgment, including without limitation those which are customary either in the commercial finance industry or in the lending practices of CIT.

 Eligible Domestic Accounts Receivable means “Eligible Domestic Accounts Receivable” as defined in the CIT Financing Agreement.